VirtoCommerce/vc-module-contentful/README.md

 Key features:
 * develop and publish CMS pages in Contentful and automatically publish to Virto Commerce CMS
 * un-publish existing pages
+* create and modify products (name, properties and editorial reviews)

 # Installation
 Installing the module: